- Sales Experience

 As stated above, going directly to Bank of America does not necessarily mean lower rates, in fact sometimes the contrary might be true.
 Bank of America has to pay Interchange like all other merchant service providers so the margin for profit is similar to everyone else.
 They are very large, and do offer a interchange plus pricing structure, which means any business with a processing history should consider asking for a quote.
 For new businesses, their qualified retail rates are around the mid-to-high 1.6% range and their e-commerce is low-to-mid 2% range.
 Rewards cards, business/corporate cards, and government cards do have a surcharge.
 Also as stated above, there is a three year contract with around a $500 cancellation fee.
 From past experience, their processing statements can be very hard to read.
 Their statements show the interchange rate of each type of card processed, but the surcharges for downgrades don’t show up until the next month’s statement.
 This just adds an unnecessary confusion to determining the fees on processing statements.
 It also makes things harder for competitors to come up with a quote using your prior processing statements.

-Are you happy with credit card processing from Bank of America Merchant Services or Not Happy?
-Give/Post your Opinions and experience with merchant accounts for Bank of America Merchant Services.
-How would you rate Bank of America Merchant Services Good Impression or Bad Impression?
-Write up a comment or review and share your Satisfaction Level and Experience with Bank of America Merchant Services of Sales Practices, Early Termination Fees, Chargebacks, Extra Fees, Transaction Rates, Contracts, Contacts, Support, Services Bank of America Merchant Services.
-Find alternative low cost no contract service providers that are better then Bank of America Merchant Services.
+Are you unhappy or happy with credit card procesor services Bank of America Merchant Services ?
+Share your comments, insights, honest opinions, service levels from merchant account Bank of America Merchant Services.
+Have you been Shutoff, Closed, Denied, Cancelled by Bank of America Merchant Services?
+What are the ratings for Bank of America Merchant Services?
+Post your experiences with Bank of America Merchant Services on Sales Practices, Length of Contract, Hidden Fees, Early Termination Fees, Problems with Bank of America Merchant Services, Chargebacks, Extra Fees, Transaction Rates, Contracts, Contacts, Support, Services Bank of America Merchant Services.
+Find lower cost merchant account processor quotes and comparisons no contract service providers that have cheaper rates then Bank of America Merchant Services.
 Leave your customer rating and review of Bank of America Merchant Services below.